What is art journaling?

 Do you have to be an artist to keep an art journal?
 No, anyone who likes to doodle can keep a visual diary.

-What can you use to create images on an art journal?
-You can use anything to create an image on an art journal page including, pencil, watercolor paint, acrylic paint, oil paint, pastel, fountain pens, or your favorite art medium.
+What can you use to create images in an art journal?
+You can use anything to create an image on an art journal page, including pencil, charcoal, watercolor paint, acrylic paint, oil paint, pastel, fountain pens, or your favorite art medium.

 Disclaimer: This post may contain affiliate links.
 If you make a purchase by clicking on an affiliate link, Nevue Fine Art Marketing may earn an affiliate commission at no additional cost to you.
 Affiliate relationships include, but are not limited to, Bluehost, Tailwind, Skimlinks, SareASale and StudioPress.
 To learn more visit Affiliate Link Disclosure Policy